cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/program-lifecycle.rst

 The ``initialize()`` method is called once, at the start of the program.
 The ``destroy()`` method is called once, at the end of program before it is shutdown.
-If there is any cleanup required, it can be specified in this method.
+If there is any cleanup required, it can be implemented in this method.

 Flows and services do not have an ``initialize()`` because they have a sub-program (flowlets for a flow, service handlers for a service) which has an ``initialize()`` method instead.